 Diet

 An adult tiger can consume between 35 to 90 pounds of meat in one go.
 They mainly feed on animals like deer, antelope, and wild pigs.
-Sometimes, they also prey on other predators like leopards and bears.
-The diet of the subspecies depends on their region.
+Sometimes they also prey on other predators like leopards and bears.
+The diet of each subspecies depends on their region.

-The tigers in India prefer sambar, barasingha, chital, and nilgai, whereas the Siberian tiger prefer sika deer, moose, and musk deer.
-Tigers are opportunistic predators hence they dont mind smaller prey like monkeys, fish, and hares.
+The tigers in India prefer sambar, barasingha, chital, and nilgai, whereas the Siberian tiger prefers sika deer, moose, and musk deer.
+Tigers are opportunistic predators and will happily take smaller prey like monkeys, fish, and hares.

 Hunting Strategy

 Their main hunting hours range between dusk and dawn.
-Similar to lions, these animals first stalk their prey, and then indulge in chasing and attacking them.
+Similar to lions, these animals first stalk their prey, and then chase and attack.
 Killing the prey typically involves a bite on the throat or the nape, and holding onto the neck in order to strangulate the animal.
-Their great leaping ability facilitates their act of hunting a great deal.
+Their great leaping ability helps them greatly in the hunt.

 Poaching

-Poaching for illegal trading of the tiger’s body parts is also a common practice that is responsible for the decline in the animal’s population.
-These animals are also killed or captured by humans in retaliation for attacking livestock.
-Often, the reserves that are created to protect this animal are not up to the mark and lack organization.
+Poaching for the illegal trade in tiger body parts is also a common cause of population decline.
+These animals are also killed or captured by humans as retaliation for attacking livestock.
+Often, the reserves created to protect them are poorly organized and underfunded.

 Conservation Status

-Unlike the appaling decrease in the tiger population in past decades, recent years have shown an outstanding progress in the conservation activites around the world.
+Unlike the alarming drop in tiger numbers in past decades, recent years have brought outstanding progress in conservation around the world.
 The tiger population has grown for the first time in 100 years.
-If we come to specific countries, India is now home to 70% of the world’s wild tigers thanks to the 30% boost in the tiger population in last 4 years.
-The defrosteration still goes on but the conservation has finally overpowered it.
+Looking at specific countries: India is now home to 70% of the world's wild tigers, thanks to a 30% boost in the tiger population in the last 4 years.
+Deforestation still continues, but conservation efforts have finally begun to overpower it.

-Fortunately, the number of tigers is increasing steadily, not only in India, but also in other parts across the world.
-The conservation acitvities and the world wide awareness compaign has finally paid off.
-This proves that if we humans realize their importance and change things for the better, only then can we hope for the survival of this royal cat.
+Fortunately, tiger numbers are increasing steadily, not only in India, but also in other parts of the world.
+Conservation activities and a worldwide awareness campaign have finally paid off.
+This proves that if humans recognize the tiger's importance and take action, there is real hope for the survival of this royal cat.